Mike Ceresia: International career

 Ceresia was a Pan American Games silver medalist in the Men's Team event in Mar Del Plata, Argentina in 1995.

 Canadian career

 Ceresia was the Canadian Champion in Men's Singles twice: in 1992 and in 1997.
 He was Canadian National Doubles Champion in Men's Doubles on eight occasions.

 His first two doubles titles were back to back in 1988 with Roger Harripersad and 1989 with Paul Shanks.
 He next won in 1993 with Jacques Demers.
 Ceresia's most successful partnership was with Simon Roy.
 They won three consecutive championships, from 1995 to 1997.
 Ceresia won in 2000 with Mike Green and his final championship came in 2002 with Gary Waite.

 His 10 Canadian Championships tie him for third most men's championships with Sherman Greenfeld.

-Ceresia signed Kane Waselenchuk (current World Number 1) to his first major racquetball contract.

 Personal life

-Ceresia has a BA from the University of Western Ontario in London, Ontario.